openenclave/openenclave/docs/GettingStartedDocs/GettingStarted.Windows.md

 The results of the build will be displayed in the Output window and any build errors or warnings collated in the Error List window.

-You can change the build settings by with the CMake > Change CMake Settings menu option.
+You can change the build settings with the CMake > Change CMake Settings menu option.
 This opens the [CMakeSettings.json](https://blogs.msdn.microsoft.com/vcblog/2017/08/14/cmake-support-in-visual-studio-customizing-your-environment/) file which you can edit and change settings such as the target build location.